Punk rock: Musical and lyrical elements

 The vocals are sometimes nasal, and the lyrics often shouted in an "arrogant snarl", rather than conventionally sung.
 Complicated guitar solos were considered self-indulgent, although basic guitar breaks were common.
 Guitar parts tend to include highly distorted power chords or barre chords, creating a characteristic sound described by Christgau as a "buzzsaw drone".
 Some punk rock bands take a surf rock approach with a lighter, twangier guitar tone.
-Others, such as Robert Quine, lead guitarist of the Voidoids, have employed a wild, "gonzo" attack, a style that stretches back through the Velvet Underground to the 1950s' recordings of Ike Turner.
-Bass guitar lines are often uncomplicated; the quintessential approach is a relentless, repetitive "forced rhythm", although some punk rock bass players—such as Mike Watt of the Minutemen and Firehose—emphasize more technical bass lines.
-Bassists often use a pick due to the rapid succession of notes, making fingerpicking impractical.
+Others, such as Robert Quine, lead guitarist of the Voidoids, have employed a wild, "gonzo" attack, a style that stretches back through the Velvet Underground to the 1950s recordings of Ike Turner.
+Bass guitar lines are often uncomplicated; the quintessential approach is a relentless, repetitive "forced rhythm", although some punk rock bass players emphasize more technical bass lines.
+Bassists often use a pick with fingerpicking being less common.
 Drums typically sound heavy and dry, and often have a minimal set-up.
-Compared to other forms of rock, syncopation is much less the rule.
-Hardcore drumming tends to be especially fast.
+Compared to other forms of rock, syncopation is much less common.
+Hardcore punk drumming displays a faster tempo.
 Production tends to be minimalistic, with tracks sometimes laid down on home tape recorders or four-track portastudios.

 Punk rock lyrics are typically blunt and confrontational; compared to the lyrics of other popular music genres, they often focus on social and political issues.
 Trend-setting songs such as the Clash's "Career Opportunities" and Chelsea's "Right to Work" deal with unemployment and the grim realities of urban life.
 Especially in early British punk, a central goal was to outrage and shock the mainstream.
 The Sex Pistols' "Anarchy in the U.K." and "God Save the Queen" openly disparaged the British political system and social mores.
 Anti-sentimental depictions of relationships and sex are common, as in "Love Comes in Spurts", recorded by the Voidoids.
-Anomie, variously expressed in the poetic terms of Hell's "Blank Generation" and the bluntness of the Ramones' "Now I Wanna Sniff Some Glue", is a common theme.
-The controversial content of punk lyrics led to some punk records being banned by radio stations and refused shelf space in major chain stores.
+Anomie, variously expressed in the poetic terms of Richard Hell's "Blank Generation" and the bluntness of the Ramones' "Now I Wanna Sniff Some Glue", is a common theme.
+The controversial content of punk lyrics has frequently led to certain punk records being banned by radio stations and refused shelf space in major chain stores.
 Christgau said that "Punk is so tied up with the disillusions of growing up that punks do often age poorly."